UPPMAX/programming_formalisms/docs/literature/README.md

 ## Summary of `[Chambers, 2019]`

-This comment (i.e. an article that introduces multiple papers) described the current and future challanges of registered reports.
+This comment (i.e. an article that introduces multiple papers) described the current and future challenges of registered reports.

 It has a cartoon that illustrates the difference between traditional science and registered reports.